Hopf monoids of ordered simplicial complexes: Open questions

-\item We have two cancellation-free formulas for the antipode of an ordered shifted (Schubert) matroid (see \S\ref{sec:shifted-matroids}).
-One is the general formula~\eqref{antipode:shift:ver4} for shifted complexes (or more compactly Theorem~\ref{thm:antipode-FI} when there are no loops or coloops).
-The other formula arises from Theorem~\ref{OGP-antipode}, because matroid base polytopes are generalized permutohedra.
-What can we learn about shifted matroids by comparing these two formulas?
-More generally, what can we learn about an arbitrary shifted complex by comparing its antipode (using~\eqref{antipode:shift:ver4}) with that of its matroid hull (using Theorem~\ref{OGP-antipode})?

-\item The Hopf morphism $\tilde\Upsilon:\OIGP_+\to\OMat_+$ described in Proposition~\ref{omatplus-from-hclass} is surjective (by definition), but not injective.
+\item The Hopf morphism $\tilde\Upsilon:\OIGP^+\to\OMat^+$ described in Proposition~\ref{omatplus-from-hclass} is surjective (by definition), but not injective.
 What is its kernel?
 What can be said about 0/1 extended generalized permutohedra with the same indicator complex (whether or not it is a matroid complex)?

-\item Ardila and Sanchez \cite{ardila_sanchez} recently studied valuations of generalized permutohedra by passing to a quotient of $\GP_+$ by inclusion/exclusion relations, as in McMullen's polytope algebra~\cite{McMullen}.
+\item Ardila and Sanchez \cite{ardila_sanchez} recently studied valuations of generalized permutohedra by passing to a quotient of $\GP^+$ by inclusion/exclusion relations.
 They showed that this quotient is isomorphic to a Hopf monoid of weighted ordered partitions.
 One could look for an ordered analogue of their results, perhaps with a view toward a notion of valuations compatible with linear orders.

 \end{enumerate}